 Cooper Memorial College was opened on November 1, 1887.
 Over the next few years, additional buildings were built and departments added.
 By the early 1900s, the school had an enrollment of about 180 students.

-Cooper College was renamed Sterling College in 1920 but continued to retain its original focus as a Christian college.
+Cooper College was renamed Sterling College in 1920 but retained its original focus as a Christian college.

-Over the next decades, Sterling continued to grow while still maintaining its small-town atmosphere.
+Over the next decades, Sterling continued growing while maintaining its small-town atmosphere.
 As of the 2020 census, the population of the city was 2,248.
 Sterling College is its biggest employer.